shanchih/Seaspan/EmployeeMaster.md

   - new hires
   - updates
   - assignment changes
-  - terminations
+  - terminations  ❗ This is missing!!

-Transforms the data into HELM’s required format using XSLT mappings.
+- Transforms the data into HELM’s required format using XSLT mappings.

-Loads the data into HELM through REST API calls.
+- Loads the data into HELM through REST API calls.

-Writes output files to SFTP servers for archiving or downstream processing.
+- Writes output files to SFTP servers for archiving or downstream processing.

-Sends notifications to alert stakeholders of successes or errors.
+- Sends notifications to alert stakeholders of successes or errors.

-Tracks processing details for monitoring and auditing.